ory/hydra/docs/docs/advanced.md

 4. **Certain OpenID Connect features will not work** when using JSON Web Tokens as Access Tokens, such as the pairwise subject identifier algorithm.
 5. **There is a better solution: Use
-   [ORY Oathkeeper](https://github.com/ory/oathkeeper)!** ORY Oathkeeper is a proxy you deploy in front of your services.
-It will "convert" ORY Hydra's opaque Access Tokens into JSON Web Tokens for your backend services.
+   [Ory Oathkeeper](https://github.com/ory/oathkeeper)!** Ory Oathkeeper is a proxy you deploy in front of your services.
+It will "convert" Ory Hydra's opaque Access Tokens into JSON Web Tokens for your backend services.
 This allows your services to work without additional REST Calls while solving all previous points. **We really recommend this option if you want JWTs!**

-If you are not convinced that ORY Oathkeeper is the right tool for the job, you can still enable JSON Web Tokens in ORY Hydra by setting:
+If you are not convinced that Ory Oathkeeper is the right tool for the job, you can still enable JSON Web Tokens in Ory Hydra by setting:

 ```yaml
 strategies: